RECENT POSTS

 Think about just a few of the many challenges this pattern creates when compiling data to draw insights with job titling information:

-We are so often either constrained by or compelled to create broader proxies for jobs in organizations to enable analytical endeavors.
-Yet, we create just as many job titles for our own work as other functions within our organizations!
+to enable analytical endeavors.
+Yet, we create just as many job titles for our own work as

 What’s in a name?